-Treatment may end, but fatigue, fear, uncertainty, relationship strain and the challenge of rebuilding life often remain.
+Treatment may end, but fatigue, fear of recurrence, uncertainty, relationship strain and the challenge of rebuilding life often remain.

 You may recognise yourself here if…